RSheeder/CIS4595-Ctrl-Alt-Elite/README.md

 ### B. Final Requirements and comparison with initial requirements (2)
 The team will developing and designing a location based chat room service to connect users within a local scale.
 Initially the project was designed to have its users be entirely anonymous, however a user authentication system was added.
 The user's personal information will not be publicly displayed to other users in order to protect their privacy.
+We initially had a requirement for viewing the history of a chatroom and flagging messages within a chat.
+Both of these requirements did not make it into the final requirements.